 First of all, eliminating the chain or cord operating mechanism is a safety no-brainer in a home with young kids.
 But motorisation also makes roller blinds the ideal choice for hard to reach windows.
 Motorised roller blinds can be controlled by wall switches or remotes so if you’ve left them uncovered because they’re too high up, this is the answer.
 They can also be hooked up to timers and home automation systems – a big plus for the security conscious

 Russells roller blinds

 Pair them with curtains

 A light-diffusing fabric, such as our sunscreen rollers, is made of a very fine mesh-like material that allows light through without letting people see in.
 These can be lowered all the time with a curtain pulled across the front at night for total light blocking and privacy.
 If you have a window that overlooks a footpath or neighbour’s house, this is a great option.

 As we said before, we think the right roller blind can work in almost any room of the home.
 It just depends what you’re trying to achieve and choosing the right fabric for it.
 For example, the blind in the bathroom doesn’t need to block out light but it does need to give you privacy and be moisture-resistant.
-In a bedroom it’s the opposite, the blind needs to make the room dark so a total blackout roller blind fabric is required.
+In a bedroom it’s the opposite, the blind needs to make the room dark so a total blockout fabric or lining is required.

 Where roller blinds work well: